keithhat/voron0/future.md

 ## Nice to improve
 * Case clips for panel quick attach/detach
 * Door handle fix - I'm ok to screw through front panel
 * Can extruder fan be controlled?
 Think also called hotend fan.
+Mainly for me being in same room :)
     * Ideally off unless extruder > say 40deg.
 Allows machine to be quieter / always on.
     * According to: https://docs.siboor.com/siboor-0.2-r1-aug/the-build/initial-startup-checks the Hotend fan cannot be controlled.
     * Any spare switch we can use to control?